william-os4y/fapws3/README.markdown

 How to got news about Fapws ?
 -----------------------------
-You will find information concerning Fapws on my own blog: http://william-os4y.livejournal.com/ You can also join us in the Fapws mailing list: http://groups.google.com/group/fapws (because of spams, registration is required).
+You will find information concerning Fapws on [my own blog](http://william-os4y.livejournal.com/)
+You can also join us in the [Fapws mailing list](http://groups.google.com/group/fapws) (because of spams, registration is required).
-And since 2010 you have the website: http://www.fapws.org
+And since 2010 you have the [Fapws website](http://www.fapws.org/)

 Where it can run ?
 ------------------